Being creative and finding opportunities to shine on the job is an important skill you need to have if you want to move up the career ladder.

 It might be difficult to not be around these scenarios but when you notice them, try changing the subject or find somewhere else to be.

-Once you are standing out, you will want to avoid the habit of always agreeing to taking on more work.
+Once you are standing out, you will want to avoid the habit of always agreeing to take on more work.
 Be reasonable with your capacity and let them know your limitations.

 If you feel you need to focus on your work so that you can deliver with a high degree of success and have room to fail without losing productivity, it won’t help to be stressed out and “overworked”.